Justin Hunt, Writer

 proof of his fall.

-and you’re here too, weeping
+I step inside, and you’re here too,

-by the kitchen sink.
-On a bookshelf,
+weeping by the kitchen sink.

-platoons of candles mark time,
+On a shelf, platoons of candles

-their beeswax feet clad in pewter,
+mark time, their beeswax feet

-tops cast as little busts
+as little busts of General Lee

-of General Lee in his Appomattox hat—
+in his Appomattox hat—

 chin high, eyes regal,